mschmidty/bio_notes/web_dev_notes/_posts/2018-10-08-d3js_svg_charts.md

   }
 </script>

+## A Breakdown
 So what is going on here?
 First you must know that when you load data, there is an order to what is completed and when.
 In the tutorial, it explains it like this:

+> "Loading data introduces a new complexity: downloads are asynchronous.
+When you call d3.tsv, it returns immediately while the file downloads in the background.
+At some point in the future when the download finishes, your callback function is invoked with the new data, or an error if the download failed.
+In effect your code is evaluated out of order:"

+In code this looks something like this:
 ```js
 // 1.
 Code here runs first, before the download starts.